 Every month, thousands of Golden Valley Electric Association (GVEA) members round up their bills to the nearest dollar.
 Members pay approximately $6 per year to the Good¢ents program.
 North Star Imagination Library encourages literacy by putting books in the hands of Interior preschoolers – they are just one of many local nonprofits that benefit from the Good¢ents program.
 Thank you, GVEA members!

 Building a Stronger Community

 Good¢ents is a voluntary round up program funded by the members of Golden Valley Electric Association.
 It began on March 1, 2011.

 Good¢ents rounds up a monthly electric bill to the next highest dollar.
-For example, a monthly bill of $97.65 would be rounded up to $98.00, with the additional 35 cents going to the Good¢ents fund.
-This small change, about 50 cents per month, raises thousands of dollars every year that go to building a stronger community.
+For example, a monthly bill of $97.65 would be rounded up to $98, with the additional 35 cents going towards the Good¢ents fund.
+This small change, an average of about 50 cents per month, raises thousands of dollars every year that go to building a stronger community.